techmsi/autostyles/README.md

 buildguide
 ```

-You will be prompted for the source & desitnation folders.
+You will be prompted for the source & destination folders.
 This information will be used to generate your style guide.

 - ✔ Turn debug on to get log info? **yes**
 - ✔ Source folder **./my-css** `Source folder containing css files`